Welfare benefits you may get while studying in higher education

 Scottish Child Payment

-The Scottish Child Payment is £25 a week given to eligible families for each child up to their 16th birthday.
+The Scottish Child Payment is a weekly payment of £27.15 for each child in an eligible family, up until their 16th birthday.

 The payments do not affect any other benefits you are receiving.